 So 16/8 becomes a 20/4 or OMAD fasting schedule.
-In any case, the daily routine must fit to increase the fasting window from 16 hours to 20 or more.
+The daily routine must fit to increase the fasting window from 16 hours to 20 or more.

-I practice OMAD, especially when I want to maximize productivity and free time.
+I practice OMAD to maximize productivity and free time.
 There is no question that lunch brings losses in concentration.
-Still, it has social benefits and may reduce stress on your working day.
+Still, it has social benefits and may reduce stress during your working day.

 Intermittent fasting is more than just a weight-loss tool.
 As long as you practice it correctly, it is the simplest way to establish a healthy lifestyle.

-Nevertheless, it is not possible to start intermittent fasting successfully with every schedule.
+Nevertheless, starting intermittent fasting successfully with every schedule is impossible.